Compliance Outcomes: Sanctions and Prosecutions

 Compliance Statistics

-In the cases of minor breaches of legislation, a total of 36 verbal warning or advisory letters were issued.
-However, for more serious breaches of legislation, a total of 16 case files were generated.
-Of these case files, 10 resulted in written warnings being issued, 4 resulted in Financial Administrative Penalties (FAPs) being issued and 1 case resulted in a prosecution.
+In the cases of minor breaches of legislation, a total of 19 Verbal Warnings or Advisory Letters were issued.
+However, for more serious breaches of legislation, a total of 14 case files were generated.
+These investigations resulted in 15 Official Written Warning Letters, 3 Financial Administrative Penalties (FAPs) being issued and 1 case resulted in a Formal Caution.